Performance Breakdown

 Edge Cleaning

-Unsurprisingly, the Dyson Gen5 Detect efficiently cleaned this area, even with this many coffee grounds scattered.
+Unsurprisingly, the Dyson Gen5 Detect efficiently cleaned this area, even with this much coffee grounds scattered.

 Again, this shows the soft roller tool’s proficiency in vacuuming debris on hard floors.